 Automatic Nameserver Configuration

 EBN supports automatic nameserver configuration for popular registrars.
-The setup takes a few minutes for each registrar and should be done first before adding the domain/s.
-Once it’s set up, everything is done automatically within EBN.
+The setup takes a few minutes for each registrar but once it’s done, everything is done automatically within EBN.

 Keep in mind the domain has to be registered and in your account.
 We do not register the domain for you.

 Make sure that you first set up your registrar credentials and then add the blogs to your EBN account.
 Otherwise, the automatic configuration will fail.

 To set up your registrar credentials, click on your username in the top right corner and select Manage Registrar Credentials.
 Some registrars have IP restriction, contact support for the IP to whitelist.

 Click the green Add button.
 Select your registrar and enter the credentials.